logo

 Context

-After working on the first versions of VLC for Unity (now available on Windows, Android, and UWP - coming soon on Mac, iOS, and Linux), Videolabs has been commissioned by Electronic Arts (EA) to work on a similar project for their own video game engine, Frostbite.
+After working on the first versions of VLC for Unity (now available on Windows, Android, iOS, macOS and UWP - coming soon on Linux), Videolabs has been commissioned by Electronic Arts (EA) to work on a similar project for their own video game engine, Frostbite.

 Integrating a versatile multimedia framework such as libVLC to Frostbite would allow EA to add new video features to their video games, delivering excellent performance without affecting the game nor the system it runs on.
 With the ever growing popularity of esport, EA wanted to try a first proof of concept by enriching the gaming experience of its players in one of their major IPs, FIFA.